brabster/tw-site/src/pages/articles/2019-01-07-spring-boot-performance-part-1/index.md

  - "gatling"
  - "java"
  - "scala"
-description: "The surprisingly poor performance of a basic Spring Boot webapp.
-Part 1 of a series."
+description: "Exploring a surprising performance problem in a simple Spring Boot app with the Gatling load testing framework."
 ---

 Just after the rest of the team had left for their Christmas holidays, my colleague and I discovered a weird performance problem with a Spring Boot application we'd just started writing.